oluoko/oluoko/README.md

 A Software Developer
 ------------------

 I'm a student at Moi University pursuing a Bachelor of Science in Computer Science.
-I am a passionate frontend web developer.
+I am a passionate frontend developer.

 * ✉️  You can contact me at [brianotieno586@gmail.com](mailto:brianotieno586@gmail.com)